lbarbs19/mips-circuit-c/README.md

 # mips-circuit-c
-The goal of this project is to process MIPS instructions using logical gates simulated in C
+Processing MIPS instructions using logical gates simulated in C